qbap/a7-ios7-downgrader/README.md

 ## Setup.app bypass

-we will not be providing any support for any method of deleting `/Applications/Setup.app` with our script
+We will not be providing any support for any method of deleting `/Applications/Setup.app` with our script

-this is only to comply with [r/jailbreak](https://www.reddit.com/r/jailbreak/) and [r/LegacyJailbreak](https://www.reddit.com/r/LegacyJailbreak/) rules and guidelines
+This is only to comply with [r/jailbreak](https://www.reddit.com/r/jailbreak/) and [r/LegacyJailbreak](https://www.reddit.com/r/LegacyJailbreak/) rules and guidelines

-the script will downgrade your ios version and jailbreak the downgraded os very easily
+The script will downgrade your ios version and jailbreak the downgraded os very easily

-but in order to get to the home screen you must first delete `/Applications/Setup.app` on ios

-which we will not be providing any support for at this time
+But in order to get to the home screen you must first delete `/Applications/Setup.app` on iOS to which we will not be providing any support for at this time.

 ## Troubleshooting